1995parham-teaching/gitlab-ci/README.md

-# Gitlab CI
+# GitLab CI

 ## Introduction

-Many companies in Iran use [Gitlab](https://about.gitlab.com/) as their VCS (Version control software), so it is essential for us to have a way for managing Gitlab CI over different projects with ease.
+Many companies in Iran use [GitLab](https://about.gitlab.com/) as their VCS (Version control software), so it is essential for us to have a way for managing GitLab CI over different projects with ease.

 ## Do more?

-Yes, you can even do more with Gitlab.
-I always define tasks as issues on Gitlab and then create merge request from them.
+Yes, you can even do more with GitLab.
+I always define tasks as issues on GitLab and then create merge request from them.
-This way, you always know which Merge request is related to which issue and then you can find out the desciption of the task.
+This way, you always know which Merge request is related to which issue, and then you can find out the description of the task.

-You can review MRs on Gitlab and provides comments there which is a good thing because you can know about the approvement and etc.
+You can review merge requests on GitLab and provides comments there which is a good thing because you can know about the approval, etc.

 ## Why we need pipelines?

-It is a great idea to have coding style and structure shared with you team and then you can define pipelines to validate at least those styles and for the next step you can have tests and validation over project.
+It is a great idea to have coding style and structure shared with you team, and then you can define pipelines to validate at least those styles and for the next step you can have tests and validation over project.

 ## Need to know more?